FOREX-Euro falters near $1.30 as Spain rekindles debt worries

 But others said Beijing’s weekend decision to allow more yuan flexibility is positive for risk sentiment, believing that Chinese authorities would not push ahead with financial reforms at this time if they were not confident of avoiding a hard economic landing.

-In the end, it may have limited impact as the move is unlikely to alter market views for a gradual yuan appreciation of around 2 to 3 percent this year.
+Some say it will have limited impact as the move is unlikely to alter market views for a gradual yuan appreciation of around 2 to 3 percent this year.
 And in fact the yuan weakened on the first day of trading after the wider band was adopted.